Criminal Defense in Honolulu, HI

 Because of this, Hawaii laws are in place to force you to submit to warrantless searches without any probable cause.

-Probations in Hawaii are 2 years for misdemeanors and 10 years for felonies.
-A Honolulu judge will decide your probation terms based on the nature and seriousness of your offense.
-In addition, they will consider your prior criminal history, if you have any.
+In Hawaii, probation terms are typically two years for misdemeanors and up to ten years for felonies.
+A judge in Honolulu will determine your probation conditions based on the nature and seriousness of your offense, as well as any existing criminal history.

 Probation Revoked